 The Four Laws of Elon Musk

-words by Colin Hobbins
+Written by Colin Hobbins

 Illustration by Alexander Grahovsky

-Ashlee Vance’s recent book, Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future, does us all a favor by covering a billionaire alpha nerd as something other than an impenetrable genius.
+Ashlee Vance’s book, Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future, does us all a favor by covering a billionaire alpha nerd as something other than an impenetrable genius.
 Make no mistake, Musk is a freak.
 All of the typical references - young Musk reading every book at the local library, a photographic memory, etc. - are there.
 But when you look deeper at his successes, you’ll notice recurring themes that have little to do with being a genius and more to do with discipline and an intolerance for mediocrity.
 The principles aren’t rocket science.
 Pay attention and you’ll be able to apply the same concepts for a more productive and efficient life.

 Never Stop Learning